rajeshvkothari/oom/Internal/NEW_GIN_README.md

 So, for example, to deploy SDWAN, ignore first and only perform steps given in second.

-- **ORAN and Tickclamp Servers**
+- **RIC Servers**
     --------------------------
-	These servers are required for deploying ORAN models and tickclamp model.
+	These servers are required for deploying RIC model.

-	**IMPORTANT NOTE : tickclamp server is required ONLY if tickclamp model is to be deployed. ric and nonrtric server is required ONLY if oran models are to be deployed.**
+	**IMPORTANT NOTE : ric server is required ONLY if ric model are to be deployed.**

 	 - Create AWS VMs in the Ohio region with names as follows use the following specifications and SSH it using putty by using cciPrivateKey: